Lyeeroy/tiktok-autoplay/README.md

 Tampermonkey: Automatically plays the next TikTok video (Auto Scroll)

-> Please note that using these tools may violate TikTok's terms of service, and could result in your account being suspended or banned.
-I take no responsibility for that.
+> Please note that using these tools may violate TikTok's terms of service, and could result in your account being suspended or banned, I take no responsibility